Logo

 The restaurants became very popular during the 1970s and increased to nearly 900 outlets, although in interviews Arthur Treacher would refuse to confirm or deny that he had any ownership stake in the company.

-Arthur Treacher died at the age of 81 due to cardiovascular disease.
+Arthur Treacher died at the age of 81 from cardiovascular disease on 14 December 1975.